asyncapi/spec/versions/next/asyncapi.md

 ## Definitions

 #### <a name="definitionsMessageBroker"></a>Message Broker
-A message broker is a system in charge of message exchange.
-It MAY provide additional features, such as message queueing, storage or processing.
+A message broker is an intermediary component that translates a message from the messaging scheme of the sender to the messaging scheme of the receiver.
+The message broker mediates interactions between applications, minimizing the mutual awareness that applications should have of each other in order to be able to exchange messages, effectively providing decoupling.
+A message broker MUST support at least one scheme, thus enabling message exchanges between applications.
+Importantly, the message broker is a mechanism that enables asynchronous application patterns such as publish/subscribe, fire and forget, request/reply and queuing.
+Additionally, the message broker MAY provide additional features such as persistence, storage/replay, authentication/authorization, scheme transformation and message integrity.

 #### <a name="definitionsMessage"></a>Message
-A message is a piece of information a process will send to a message broker.
-It MUST contain headers and payload.
+A message is the mechanism by which information is exchanged via a channel between message brokers and applications.
+A message contains a header and a payload.
+The header MAY be subdivided into scheme defined headers and header properties defined by the application which can act as supporting metadata.
+The payload contains the data, defined by the application, which MUST be serialized into a formats (JSON, XML, Avro, binary, etc).
+Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.

 #### <a name="definitionstChannel"></a>Channel
-A channel is a routing key used by the message broker to deliver messages to the subscribed processes.
-Depending on the protocol used, a message MAY include the channel in its headers.
+A channel is an addressable component, made available by the message broker, for the organization of messages.
+Producer applications send messages to channels and Consumer applications consume messages from Channels.
+Message Brokers support many channel instances, allowing messages with different content to be addressed to different channels.
+Message Brokers MAY provide multiple channel types thus enabling different asynchronous application patterns such as topics, queues and exchanges.
+Depending on the message broker implementation, the channel MAY be included in the message via scheme defined headers.

+#### <a name="definitionsScheme"></a>Scheme
+A scheme is the mechanism (wireline protocol OR API) by which messages are exchanged between the application and the channel hosted by the message broker.
+Example schemes include, but are not limited to, AMQP, MQTT, WebSocket, JMS, Kafka, STOMP.

-#### <a name="definitionsProcess"></a>Process
+#### <a name="definitionsApplication"></a>Application
-A process is any kind of computer program connected to a message broker.
+An application is any kind of computer program connected to a message broker.
 It MUST be a producer, a consumer or both.
+An application MAY be a microservice, IoT device (sensor), mainframe process, etc. An application MAY be written in any number of different programming languages as long as its supported by the selected scheme.
+An application MUST also use a scheme supported by the message broker in order to connect and exchange messages.

 #### <a name="definitionsProducer"></a>Producer
-A producer is a process publishing messages to a message broker.
+A producer is a type of application, connected to a message broker via a supported scheme, that is creating messages and addressing them to channels.
+A producer MAY be publishing to multiple channels depending on the message broker, scheme and use-case pattern.

 #### <a name="definitionsConsumer"></a>Consumer
-A consumer is a process subscribed to a message broker and consumes messages from it.
+A consumer is a type of application, connected to a message broker via a supported scheme, that is consuming messages from channels.
+A consumer MAY be consuming from multiple channels depending on the message broker, scheme and the use-case pattern.

 ## Specification